W3K707 Music MA Postgraduate Taught 2021

-The structure proposed here is broadly similar to courses offered by other Russell Group university music departments, including Bristol, York, and Birmingham, but has distinctive features informed by the department’s research strength in the emergent sub- discipline of Music and Science.
+The structure proposed here is broadly similar to courses offered by other Russell Group university music departments, including Bristol, York, and Birmingham, but has distinctive features informed by the department’s research strength in the emergent sub-discipline of Music and Science.

-The MA will provide an intellectually rigorous preparation for the study of music at an advanced level as an independent researcher in accordance with standard professional expectations attendant on the practice of research as articulated by the AHRC and other research councils.
-It not only affords opportunities for students to explore a chosen area of specialisation in depth, but provides a research culture which fosters inter-disciplinarity and exchange between sub-disciplines.
+The MA will provide intellectually rigorous preparation for the study of music at an advanced level as an independent researcher in accordance with standard professional expectations attendant on the practice of research as articulated by the AHRC and other research councils.
+It not only affords opportunities for students to explore a chosen area of specialisation in-depth but provides a research culture that fosters inter-disciplinarity and exchange between sub-disciplines.
 The research training module is taken jointly by all MA students, and all sub-discipline modules will remain available for auditing by any MA student.
 The degree also facilitates the study of musical repertories from highly diverse international cultural contexts, thereby fostering intercultural dialogue.

-The design of each specialism will be similar: students must choose modules from lists A, B, C and D below:
+The design of each specialism will be similar: students must choose modules from lists A, B, C, and D below:

-A. A compulsory core 30-credit module
+- A compulsory core 30-credit module

-B. A 60-credit pathway-specific module
+- A 60-credit pathway-specific module

-This module will set out the intellectual framework for the MA and will impart foundational understanding of the nature of research in pertinent fields of music studies (both musicological and practice-based), as defined by the AHRC and other UK research councils.
+This module will set out the intellectual framework for the MA and will impart a foundational understanding of the nature of research in pertinent fields of music studies (both musicological and practice-based), as defined by the AHRC and other UK research councils.
 It will equip you with the range of knowledge, understanding, and skills necessary to engage in research-informed learning and to conduct independent research at Masters level and beyond, and to function effectively in a professional context.

-It will also deal with practical matters such as presentational skills, close reading and critical thinking, carrying out a literature search and review, research ethics, writing research proposals, and career development.
+It will also deal with practical matters such as presentational skills, close reading, and critical thinking, carrying out a literature search and review, research ethics, writing research proposals, and career development.
 It will provide a solid foundation on which students can proceed with confidence to design, plan, and execute independent research projects.
 The module will be delivered as weekly seminars.
 In the first term, the focus will be on a range of theoretical and practical issues pertaining to the conduct of research.
 The second and third terms will support the development of an independent research project: students will give oral presentations on aspects of their research-in-progress, and receive feedback in the form of student-led group discussions and comment from members of the teaching term.

 The summative assignments will consist of an extended research proposal, and a conference-style oral presentation.